OpenSlides/openslides-autoupdate-service/environment.md

 * `CONCURENT_WORKER`: Amount of clients that calculate there values at the same time.
 Default to GOMAXPROCS.
 The default is `0`.
 * `CACHE_RESET`: Time to reset the cache.
 The default is `24h`.
 * `METRIC_INTERVAL`: Time in how often the metrics are gathered.
 Zero disables the metrics.
 The default is `5m`.
-* `METRIC_TOO_OLD`: Ignore metric values from other autoupdate instances, that have not updated for the given time.
-The default is `15m`.
+* `METRIC_SAVE_INTERVAL`: Interval, how often the metric should be saved to redis.
+Redis will ignore entries, that are twice at old then the save interval.
+The default is `5m`.
 * `DISABLE_CONNECTION_COUNT`: Do not count connections.
 The default is `0`.